If you have a question not answered below, please get in touch with us. We’re happy to help.

 3. Do you offer visits on the weekends?

-We are typically open one Saturday a month for information sessions and tours, as well as some open house events on Sundays throughout the year.
+We are typically open one Saturday a month for information sessions and tours, as well as some events on Sundays throughout the year.

 4. What is the difference between visit options?